-Communities of Learners: CF Outcomes Link to Millersville Mission and Strategic Goals Candidates will display knowledge of the content of their discipline and apply the important principles and concepts delineated in professional, state, and institutional standards.
-Mission: The primary mission of Millersville University is to promote intellectual development through an exemplary liberal arts-based educationIt resolutely embraces the conviction that all of its degree programs must maintain a strong liberal arts component while preparing students to engage in productive and contributive lives as professionals.
-2. Candidates will demonstrate knowledge of educational strategies within their discipline and present it in clear and meaningful ways.
-Strategic Goal 3.
-Utilize a Student-Centered Environment to Improve Student Retention and Student Graduation Rates 3.
+Communities of Learners: CF Outcomes Link to PDE Standards Link to INTASC Standards 1.
+Candidates will display knowledge of the content of their discipline and apply the important principles and concepts delineated in professional, state, and institutional standards.
+1. Knows discipline 4.
+Content Knowledge 5.
+Innovative Application of Content Candidates will demonstrate knowledge of educational strategies within their discipline and present it in clear and meaningful ways.
+4. Strategies; 7.
+Planning Planning for Instruction Instructional Strategies 3.
 Candidates will apply current theory and research and their professional and pedagogical knowledge and skills to professional practices, and integrate appropriate technology to create meaningful learning.
-Strategic Goal 3.
-Utilize a Student-Centered Environment to Improve Student Retention and Student Graduation Rates 4.
-Candidates will demonstrate knowledge of how students differ in their ability, individuality, diversity, approaches to learning, and will differentiate educational strategies accordingly.
-Strategic Goal 2.
-Intensify and convert our ongoing commitment to social equity, diversity and globalization into deliberate progressive action 5.
+5. Learning Environment 3.
+Learning Environments 4.
+Candidates will demonstrate knowledge of how students differ in their ability, individuality, diversity, and approaches to learning, and will differentiate educational strategies accordingly.
+2. Understands children; 3.
+Individual Differences 1.
+Learner Development 2.
+Learner Differences 5.
 Candidates will use assessment to improve student learning to create meaningful learning experiences for all students based on their developmental levels and prior experiences, and to inform educational decision-making.
-Strategic Goal 5.
-Transform the curriculum and educational programs to respond to the changing needs of a dynamic society 6.
+8. Assessment 6.
+Assessment 6.
 Candidates will engage in activities to insure the development of the dispositions expected of professionals and consistent with the Pennsylvania Code of Professional Practice and Conduct for Educators.
-Strategic Goal 2.
-Intensify and convert our ongoing commitment to social equity, diversity and globalization into deliberate progressive action 7.
+9. Professional Growth; 6.
+Communication 9.
+Reflection and Continuous Growth 7.
 Candidates will use inquiry and current research in their subject areas and in education to inform and reflect on professional practices; will consider the school, family and community contexts in which they work; and will facilitate collaboration in their professional practices.
-Strategic Goals 2.
-Intensify and convert our ongoing commitment to social equity, diversity and globalization into deliberate progressive action; 3.
-Utilize a Student-Centered Environment to Improve Student Retention and Student Graduation Rates; 4.
-Advance civic engagement through the American Democracy Project, expanded partnerships and community outreach
+10. Collaboration 10.
+Collaboration